 How do I get divorced?

 When going through a divorce or separation, there are a number of paths you can take.
-The most important thing at the end of the day is to get legal advice from a lawyer, so you understand your rights and obligations under the law.
+The most important thing at the end of the day is to get legal advice from a divorce lawyer so that you understand your rights and obligations.

 The divorce or separation process generally proceeds as follows: